Gs-Linguashop/sino-phonographics/README.md

 * characters are less dense and simpler to write;
 * the total set of characters in regular use can be reduced to ~1000, compared to 3000 to 5000 usually needed to understand most modern texts;
 * it better fits the large amount of bi- and multi-syllabic vocabulary of modern Chinese in the sense that it retains just enough information, throws away the unnecessary, and eats less entropy than the contemporary Chinese writing systems;
-* it emphasizes the phonetic aspect of most characters&mdash;those used to be phono-semantic anyway.
+* it emphasizes the phonetic aspect of most characters &mdash; those used to be phono-semantic anyway.

 The idea of writing Chinese with only phonographeme aligns with the historic development of alphabets.
 Usually, an original writing system is created as ideographs.
 Then, a foreign language borrows some of the ideographs to represent their corresponding concepts, while others to represent sounds of their language.
 Finally, further developments or yet another borrowing of the writing system discards the ideographic part completely.